Kimberley Locke: American Idol and singing career

 In 2011, Locke issued a press release announcing her new entertainment company called I AM Entertainment.
 Her first independent release through her new company was her danced-themed EP album, "Four for the Floor", which was released on July 19, 2011.
 On November 1, 2011, Locke released a cover of Silver Bells which was accompanied by an I AM Entertainment produced music video.
 During the summer of 2011, fans chose via a Facebook voting campaign, which would be Locke's next single.
 The winning song was "Finally Free" which was released with a full remix package in 2012.

 In 2013, Locke teamed up with British production team Cahill to release the single, "Feel the Love," on 3 Beat Records, that was promoted exclusively to the United Kingdom.
 The song reached number one on both the Club and Pop charts in the United Kingdom, and reached number 29 on Billboard's Global Dance chart.

 In 2015, Locke began working on her next album which will feature songs she co-wrote with Bill Grainer.

-In 2018, Locke released her single "Raise Your Hands."
+In 2018, Locke released the single "Raise Your Hands."
 In 2019, she released "Sleep Tight Baby Bright," the first single off her upcoming album of lullabies.

 In 2021, she released two more studio albums.
-Her first album of Children's music titled You're My Baby was released in May and her second album of Christmas music titled Christmas Is Here, on which she teamed up with Brooklyn-based band EMP3 was released in September.
-The title track from the album, a cover of a Donna Summer original song from her 1994 album Christmas Spirit was released as the lead single.
+Her first album of Children's music, You're My Baby, was released in May and her second album of Christmas music, Christmas Is Here, on which she teamed up with the band EMP3 was released in September.
+The title track from the album, a cover of a Donna Summer song was released as the lead single.

+In 2023, Locke released a compilation album, Best of Kimberley Locke.
+The 16 track album features her singles, two previously unreleased songs, and two brand new recordings; including her new single Keep On (Falling in Love), which was produced by Dave Audé.